benjaminion/LLL_docs/lll_compiler.rst

 Only parse and compile; show assembly.

-Outputs the intermediate assembly language which is shared with Solidity and compiled into the final bytecode, possibly via the optimiser.
+Outputs the intermediate assembly language which is shared with Solidity and compiled into the final bytecode.
+If the ``-o`` flag is used as well then the assembly language is displayed after optimisation.

 ::